Oct 16, 2014

 When having a personalized production home built, it’s customary for the home and land to be offered as a package deal.
-You will have the ability to choose from a variety of home floor plans and new home options; therefore, with a personalized production home, you will still have the opportunity to customize your home to a certain extent.
+You will have the ability to choose from a variety of home floor plans and new home options; therefore, with a personalized production home, you will still have the opportunity to personalize your home as well as select structural upgrade options.

-Production home builders may build hundreds of homes per year and therefore cannot offer as many personal touch points as a custom home builder.
-However, good production builders have well trained project managers and customer service representatives who will meet with homebuyers and their agents at specific times during the new home building process.
+Production home builders often build hundreds of homes per year and therefore cannot offer as many home builder touch points as a custom home builder.
+However, good production builders have well-trained project managers and customer service representatives who will meet with home buyers and their agents at specific times during the new home building process.
 Each team member will help the customer make their new home selections, review the progress of the home and make sure all options and selections are correct.

 The decision about whether to buy a custom home or a personalized production home is a very personal one and one only you can make.
 You should take as much time as you need to study all your options, and then will you be able to make the decision that is right for you and your family.

-If you find yourself torn about which direction to take, you may want to visit some personalized production home builder locations to get a feel for what they have to offer.
+If you find yourself torn about which direction to take, you may want to visit some personalized production home builder locations to get a feel for what they have to offer including home builder touch points during construction.
 If after that you don’t find anything that suits your needs, you can always contact a custom home builder to compare the costs and options they have available.

 The post Custom Home Vs Personalized Production Home Builder Touch Points appeared first on McKee Homes Blog.